Rowing

 Refer to the Swim Test section for the swim test aquatic instructor qualification requirements.

-• The operator of the supervisor/instructor boat must have Pleasure Craft Operator Card.
+• The operator of the Teacher/Monitor boat must have Pleasure Craft Operator Card.

 Rowing Instructor Qualifications

-• Instructor expertise derived from one of the following:
+• Qualified Instructor expertise derived from one of the following:

 • NCCP Rowing Technical Level I